Healthdirect Free Australian health advice you can count on.

 • homemaker services — help with preparing food, shopping and housekeeping

-• skilled care — wound care, injections and other medical needs
+• skilled care — help with medicines and other medical needs

 Adult day centres

-Adult day centres can help both the person with dementia and you.
+Adult day centres can help both the person living with dementia and you.

-There may come a time when a person with dementia will need more than home care.
+There may come a time when a person with dementia will need more than short term care or home care.

-• Retirement housing — this may be appropriate for people in the early stage of dementia.
+• Retirement housing may be appropriate for people in the early stage of dementia.

-• Assisted living — this typically offers a combination of housing, meals, supportive services and health care.
+• Assisted living typically offers a combination of housing, meals, supportive services and health care.

-• Nursing homes — these provide around-the-clock care and long-term medical treatment.
+• Nursing homes provide around-the-clock care and long-term medical treatment.

-• Alzheimer’s special care units — they group people with dementia together on a floor or a unit within larger long-term care homes.
+• Alzheimer's special care units group people with dementia together on a floor or a unit within larger long-term care homes.

 Hospice care focuses on comfort and dignity at the end of life.
 In the final stages of dementia, hospice care can support people with dementia and their families.

-How do I know which option is best for both of us?
+How do I know which care option is best?

-It is important to know that things are likely to change over time, and that the person may need more care in the future, or you might not be able to keep caring for them.
+These things can change over time.
+The person may need more care in the future, or you might not be able to keep caring for them at home.

 Resources and support